Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Experiments

 \bfsection{Evaluation metrics} We use six metrics to evaluate the fusion results from multiple perspectives: edge-based similarity measurement (Qabf), mutual information for wavelet feature (FMIw), structural similarity index (SSIM), peak signal-to-noise ratio (PSNR), phase congruency (QP), and human perception-inspired metric (QCB).
 For all these metrics, a higher value indicates better fusion quality~\cite{liu2024rethinking}.

 \bfsection{Implementation details} ND-CNPFuse runs on an Intel(R) Core(TM) i5-13400 CPU, and DL methods run on an Nvidia A100 GPU.
-We set the coupling radius $r$ to 16 and iterations $t$ to 110.
-Please see \cref{sec:para_analysis} for detailed parameter settings.
+We set the coupling radius $r$ to 16 and the number of iterations $t$ to 110, as detailed in \cref{sec:para_analysis}.